 I've learned to give when I can, because he will go out and purchase it if I don't, which means I have no say on the brand or what's in it.

-In the spirit of comprise I've been using Mrs. Meyer's Clean Day Lemon Verbena Fabric Softener.
-It's made without Parabens, Phthalates, animal derived ingredients or formaldehyde.
+In the spirit of comprising I've been using My GreenFills Laundry Rinse and Dry Angel Bags.
+It's made without Parabens, Phthalates, animal-derived ingredients, or formaldehyde.
 And it smells good, which is key in this battle friends.
-Yep, it's been part of my Grove Collaborative order every other month.

 Update: I'm thrilled to announce I found these organic wool dryer balls to use in place of fabric softeners.
 Never used wool dryer balls before?